marioy47/blog-site/posts/webpack-wordpress-config/index.md

 The only thing left to do is to add the files required to make this WordPress plugin and we're done.

-Instead of showing you what this would look like, let me point you to my [WebPack WordPress plugin starter in Github](https://github.com/marioy47/webpack-wordpress-starter) so you can take a look at the whole thing.
+Instead of showing you what that would look like, let me point you to my [WebPack WordPress plugin starter in Github](https://github.com/marioy47/webpack-wordpress-starter) so you can take a look at the whole thing.

 ...
 And that's it for this article.
 Hope you find it useful and you can use it in your projects.